wnordmann/sdk/src/components/LayerListDetail.md

 ---------------
 ![vectorLayers](../LayerListItemVectorLayers.png)

-Vector Layers can be added using the [AddLayer](,,/AddLayer.html) component
+Vector Layers can be added using the [AddLayer](,,/AddLayer.html) component which leverages the [AddLayerModal](,,/AddLayerModal.html) component and also using the WFS Service

 Or vector layers can be added directly to the ol.Map